SpenceKonde/DxCore/megaavr/libraries/EEPROM/README.md

-## **EEPROM Library V2.0** for Arduino
+# **EEPROM Library V2.1.1** for Modern AVRs

 **Written by:** _Christopher Andrews_.
+**Ported by:** _Spence Konde_.

-### **What is the EEPROM library.**
+## **What is the EEPROM library?**

 Th EEPROM library provides an easy to use interface to interact with the internal non-volatile storage found in AVR based Arduino boards.
-This library will work on many AVR devices like ATtiny and ATmega chips.
+This version provides support for the tinyAVR 0/1/2-series, the megaAVR 0-series, and the AVR Dx-series, and is expected to work with the upcoming AVR Ex-series without modification.
+It is included with DxCore and megaTinyCore.

 ### **How to use it**
-The EEPROM library is included in your IDE download.
-To add its functionality to your sketch you'll need to reference the library header file.
-You do this by adding an include directive to the top of your sketch.
+The EEPROM library is included with all hardware packages for hardware with that functionality (which is almost universal).

 ```Arduino
 #include <EEPROM.h>